meowmeowcode/orlok/src/lib.md

 }
 ```

-We're going to store this struct in a database, so
+We're going to store this struct in a database so
 let's create a table for this purpose:

 ```rust